aiven/aiven-docs/docs/products/dragonfly/concepts/ha-dragonfly.md

 Once promoted, this node starts serving clients, and a new node is scheduled to become the standby.
 However, during this transition, there may be a brief service interruption.

-If the primary and standby nodes fail simultaneously, new nodes will be created automatically to replace them.
+If the primary and standby nodes fail simultaneously, new nodes are created automatically to replace them.
 However, this may lead to data loss as the primary node is restored from the latest backup.
 As a result, any database writes made since the last backup could be lost.